-This document is available for download in PDF and Microsoft Word format.
+This document is available for download in PDF format.
 These downloadable versions contain forms for you to fill out and submit.
 If you are unable to fill out these forms due to your disability, please contact us.

 Montclair State University is committed to full inclusion of students with disabilities into every aspect of university life.
 Participating in the residential dining program is one of the fundamental aspects of community development in a living/learning environment.
 Students living in traditional housing at Montclair State University must sign up for a meal plan.
 It is a part of your housing license.
 Students with food allergies or other conditions that limit what they can and cannot eat will be accommodated to the fullest extent possible in our dining halls.